 Hal Leonard is pretty much a legend these days and Guitar Instructor is one of his most successful projects.
-This website offers a lot of content and it is primarily designed for those who have just started with learning.
+This website offers a lot of content and it is primarily designed for those who have just started learning guitar.
 Of course, there is Leonard’s famous six-path learning method, which helps a lot if you want to learn a specific style, from classical to electric guitars.

-Once you pay your membership, there are tons of lessons available.
+Once you purchase your membership, there are tons of lessons available.
 However, the amount of free content is a little bit disappointing.
-Fees aren’t high, while a 7-day free trial is included as well.
+Fees aren’t high, and a 7-day free trial is included as well.

 Guitar Compass is one of the longest-living names in the business.
 It started in the pre-internet era, way before websites even existed.
 For more than three decades, Guitar Compass remained one of the household names and it is one of the best learning platforms for beginners these days.

 One of the best things about this site is the price, which is very affordable.
 Moreover, many lessons are completely free and you don’t even need to sign in, which is a pretty rare thing these days.
 Also, many users praise its great navigation and easiness of use.

 Music2me is a great online music school for both guitar and piano.
 The lessons are offered in both English and German version.
 Plus, the videos are recorded in great quality and are easy to follow.

 They go through everything that a beginner needs to know, starting off by explaining the different types of guitars, effects, and amps.
 After that, they take you through a well-structured course, starting from the absolute basics and progressing into playing full songs and solos.